Synthetixio/SIPs/SIPS/sip-fee-reclamation-and-rebates.md

   Then

-  - ✅ the exchange succeeds, sending 2.7% of her exchange amount (0.027 sETH) to the fee pool, and converting the rest into sBTC (minus the exchange fee).
+  - ✅ the exchange succeeds, burning 2.7% of her exchange amount (0.027 sETH), and converting the rest into sBTC (minus the exchange fee).

   ***